shaydoc/VueStarter/README.md

 ## Building a release
 npm run build

-release is output into _WebpackScripts for shifting into main project
+release is output into _WebpackScripts